 The intention to have drug-related public budgets has been mentioned in drug policy documents since the early 2000s.
 Estimates of executed expenditures are available after 2005.
 Currently, the priorities for drug-related public expenditure are set out in the National Drugs Strategy.
 The methods and the completeness of estimates have varied over time.
 However, recently the method to estimate drug-related public expenditure has been defined and it has become possible to compare drug-related public expenditure over time (1).

-In 2013, total drug-related expenditure represented 0.14 % of gross domestic product (GDP), with 51.7 % for health, 26.7 % for public order and safety, 8.6 % for recreation, culture and religion, 7.3 % for education and 5.7 % for social protection initiatives (Table 1).
+In 2014 total drug-related expenditure represented 0.12 % of gross domestic product.
+In 2015 the planned budget allocated 51.7 % for health, 26.7 % for public order and safety, 8.6 % for recreation, culture and religion, 7.3 % for education and 7.3 % for social protection initiatives (Table 1).

-Table 1: Drug-related public expenditure, 2013
+Table 1: Labelled drug-related public expenditure, 2015.

 (a) According to the United Nations Classification of the Functions of Government (COFOG) Eurostat data sources: http://epp.eurostat.ec.europa.eu/ (general) and http://unstats.un.org/unsd/cr/registry/regcst.asp?Cl=4

 (b) EMCDDA estimations.